Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 2nd 2022 - 07:19:48 pm**
 Just finished designing the new motor winch.
 It now has a lip to prevent the string from going off the side and a slight incline towards the end that the rope is attached to to hopefully keep the rope winding compact.

+**June 7th 2022 - 02:50:18 am**
+I thought about my approach to this experiment more and decided that creating a robust experiment that could accurately measure torque versus load will be too difficult.
+Instead I plan to create the speed curves as dictated in [[Motor Characterization Notes]] and run specialized tests for select weights afterwards.
+Hopefully this will allow me to verify the data without going through all the trouble of working out the issues in the experiment set up that I currently have.